kirill-grouchnikov/aurora/docs/component/ContextMenu.md

 And now we create our `LabelProjection`, and pass `Modifier.auroraContextMenu` to its `project` function invocation passing the command menu content model and a presentation model with:

-- `popupPlacementStrategy` set to `PopupPlacementStrategy.Upward` to display the context menu above the clicked point (if possible)
+- `popupPlacementStrategy` set to `PopupPlacementStrategy.Upward.HAlignStart` to display the context menu above the clicked point (if possible)
 - `toDismissOnCommandActivation` set to `false` to allow toggling multiple menu commands without automatic dismissal of the whole context menu on every toggle

 ```kotlin